salesforcecli/plugin-dev/messages/dev.generate.flag.md

 # flagDescriptions.orgApiVersion

 A valid Salesforce API version number.
 The code checks for minimal non-retired values.
-You can optionally use the standard CLI API version flag ("--api-version").
+You can optionally mimic the standard CLI API version flag ("--api-version").

 # flagDescriptions.requiredOrg